privacyidea/privacyidea/doc/periodictask/index.rst

 	A boolean flag determining whether the periodic task should be run or not.

 **order**
-	A number (at least zero) that can be used to fix the order of periodic tasks.
+	A number (at least zero) that can be used to rearrange the order of periodic tasks.
 This is used by ``privacyidea-cron`` to determine the running order of tasks if multiple periodic tasks are scheduled to be run.
 Tasks with a lower number are run first.